oallelsefailo/milestone-duck-hunt/README.md

 ## Challenges Faced

-During the development of the Duck Hunt game, several challenges were encountered.
+While creating the Duck Hunt game, several challenges were encountered.
 Here are the major challenges faced:

 1. Animating the Ducks: Initially, an attempt was made to use a GIF with a canvas to animate the ducks.
 However, I discovered that this approach was not possible and caused issues.